domainsofapp/domainsofapp.github.io/_posts/2016-02-19-favorite-quotations.md

 A watt saved is better than a watt generated, which is better than a watt generated and then stored. --Ryan A. Desharnais, Engineer (personal conversation)

-Moral law is an invention of mankind for the disenfranchisement of the powerful in favor of the weak. --Cormac McCarthy, Novelist
+Moral law is an invention of (wo)mankind for the disenfranchisement of the powerful in favor of the weak. --Cormac McCarthy, Novelist

 If the company didn't exist, would there be any need to create it? --PhilWright (username), Hacker News